Call to Action: 10 Rules on How to Write an Effective CTA with Examples

 You’ve lost them.
-All the time and money you spent into writing a persuasive ad, getting their contact info and contacting them has been wasted, all because of a lack of a persuasive call to action.
+All the time and money you spent on writing a persuasive ad, getting their contact info, and contacting them has been wasted, all because of a lack of a persuasive call to action.

 The 10 Rules of Creating an Effective Call to Action

 So, what are some elements of an effective call to action?
 Here are ten rules to an effective call to action:

 Provide a sense of urgency by highlighting the immediate benefits to the customer

 Use words that pull out both emotion and excitement